-The data presented in Figure 5 for England shows rates increasing in children and in older age groups.
-Uncertainty is high for all ages in Wales, Northern Ireland and Scotland in comparison to England due to comparatively smaller sample sizes, as indicated by wider confidence intervals.
-The percentage of people testing positive has increased across all ages in Wales and Scotland in recent weeks.
-In Northern Ireland, the trend in the percentage testing positive was uncertain for all ages.
+The data presented in Figure 5 for England suggests the percentage testing positive for COVID-19 in England has decreased in children and younger adults.
+Uncertainty is high for all ages in Wales, Northern Ireland and Scotland in comparison with England because of comparatively smaller sample sizes, as indicated by wider confidence intervals.
+In Wales, the trend in the percentage of people testing positive was uncertain across all ages, but there were possible signs of a decrease in those at secondary school age.
+In Northern Ireland, the trend in the percentage testing positive was uncertain across all ages.
+In Scotland, the percentage testing positive has decreased for those at secondary school age and young adults in recent weeks.
+The trend was uncertain for children and older adults in Scotland.